ZhongRuoyu/zhongruoyu.com/pages/core/about.md

 layout: post
 permalink: /about/
 narrow_content: false
-description: Find information about zhongruoyu.com, and about Ruoyu as well.
+description: Find information about this site.
 ---

 Thank you for visiting zhongruoyu.com.